opefago/opefago.github.io/_posts/2020-12-22-Dependency-Injection-with-Google-Guice-and-Dropwizard.md

 );
 ```

-Next, You have to create a `RedisCongiration` class that maps the files in the app.yml to class parameters and methods, create a class like so:
+Next, You have to create a `RedisConfiguration` class that maps the files in the app.yml to class parameters and methods, create a class like so:

 ```java
 import com.fasterxml.jackson.annotation.JsonProperty;